Thermal design and cooling of electronics workshop

 Contact:email@example.com, +31 85 401 3600

-To prevent expensive redesigns and a delayed market introduction, thermal management needs to be part of the design process from the early start.
-This course discusses the why, what and how of thermal management and thermal design in all phases of the (electronic and mechanical/mechatronic) product design process, and from an industrial point of view.
-It gives the electronic and mechanical/mechatronic designer concrete guide lines to make the right thermal design choices on system, module and component level.
-This view is relevant for many applications, such as semiconductors, power electronics, the accelerated introduction of LEDs in lamps.
-The relevance is recently underlined by various thermal failure accidents.
+This course discusses the why, what and how of thermal management and thermal design in all phases of the industrial product design process.
+It gives concrete guidelines to make the right thermal design choices on component, module and system level.
+This knowledge is relevant for many electronic applications, such as consumer electronics, semiconductors, power electronics, LED applications, automotive, data centers etc.

 - Conduction -, convection - and radiation heat transfer